 I love how God worked and continues to work through all the gifts he has given to you and Chris. –Todd VanEk, President, Mission India

 This is a powerful, faith-full, practical story of God’s healing, the journey you and Chris took together, and how you maximized the way God made both of you to be partners in healing.
-It is wise and makes perfect sense. –Ken Eriks, Director of Congregational Mission, Reformed Church in America
+It is wise and makes perfect sense. –Ken Eriks, Former Director of Congregational Mission, Reformed Church in America

 I was incredibly moved by your article and can’t tell you enough how grateful I am that you were willing to share it with me. –Amy Bruske, President, Kolbe Corp

 This is powerfully engaging, and very influential.
 Through your story, people understand more why you promote and advocate for this self-awareness tool.
 The Kolbe provides more pathways for heart to heart communication to “Live the Good Life.”
-You and Chris have experienced that in a life and death situation.” –Jack Postma, Retired Principal, Unity Christian High School
+You and Chris have experienced that in a life and death situation.” –Jack Postma, the late, Principal, Unity Christian High School

 This is brilliant and inspiring.
 I just know there’s something here and whatever it becomes will be powerful. –Jeff Lane, Director of Development Reaching Higher, Inc.